 Oh Lord thank you they know and remember I am pregnant!
 One finger followed by four fingers is my next move, and Sherry immediately replies, “14 weeks…..congratulations!”

 Thump, Thump, Thump, Thump, Thump.

 Somehow, someway, I end up in the ER.
 I don’t know how I knew what hospital I was at, but it managed to get relayed to me.
 Maybe I just intrinsically knew.
-Without my grip on the man in the helicopter, I feel like I am floating in a pool of chaos, fear, and pain completely alone.
+Without my grip on the man in the helicopter, I am floating in a pool of chaos, fear, and pain completely alone, unaccounted.
 I grab the hand of the next human that I hear near me.
 She allows me a few seconds of comfort but then has to return to responding to my physical needs: bleeding, IVs, removing glass.

 With my eyes open, I see no one I know.
 “Husband.
 I want my husband” I utter.
 I don’t even remember what they tell me as a response, I just know I don’t see him, so I just begin to beg for my friend, Helen.
 I know that I am at her hospital, so if she is at work, I want her, and I want her now.
 I know she is close.
 “Get my friend Helen.
 She works with the babies.
 NICU.
 Get Helen” becomes my mantra.
 I say it enough to where I finally see the nurse pick up a phone and call Helen’s unit.
 The nurse never says what she was told, but I figure no response to me means my friend isn’t working today.
 I’m still alone, and I need someone.
 I begin to wonder: Do they even know who I am?
 No one has asked me.
 Could I even pronounce my last name well enough for them to understand me and could I give them a phone number if I had to do it?